 Studies show the number of skin cancer cases in the U.S. are growing at an alarming rate.
 In fact, over the past three decades, more people have been diagnosed with some form of skin cancer (most of which are nonmelanoma or basal and squamous cell skin cancers) than all other cancers combined.
 Melanoma, an aggressive form of skin cancer, is much less prevalent but is the deadliest type.

 - Melanoma accounts for less than 1% of skin cancer cases, but the vast majority of skin cancer deaths.

-- The estimated five-year survival rate for patients whose melanoma is detected early is about 98% in the U.S. The survival rate falls to 62% when the disease reaches the lymph nodes and 18% when the disease metastasizes to distant organs.
+- The estimated five-year survival rate for patients whose melanoma is detected early is about 99% in the U.S. The survival rate falls to 66% when the disease reaches surrounding tissue or lymph nodes and 27% when the disease metastasizes to distant organs.

 Sources: American Cancer Society’s Cancer Facts & Figures 2021; the Society’s website; and The Skin Cancer Foundation

 Signs and Symptoms

 A symptom is a change in the body that a person can see and/or feel.
 A sign is a change that the doctor sees during an examination or on a laboratory test result.
 If you have any of the symptoms below, it does not mean you have cancer but you should see your doctor or health care professional so that the cause can be found and treated, if needed.